nobradford/NNVisualIllusions/README.md

 <em><br><strong>Figure 4.</strong> Preliminary results from training over 20 epochs.
 Orange is training and blue is testing. </em>
 <p>

-So far, the results are just preliminary, but they give
+So far, the results are just preliminary, but they have given me insight into how difficult it is to train a network on images like these.
+The poor performance could be indicative of an illusive effect, but I will need to do furter evaluations to test if this is actually the case.

 ## 4. Future Directions